dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 Image or text data can be retrieved from a data package in the handler for the `Drop` event, using methods defined in the `DataPackageView` class.

 The `DataPackageView` class includes `GetImageAsync` and `GetTextAsync` methods.
-The `GetImageAsync` method retrieves an image from the data package, that was stored in the `DataPackage.Image` property, and returns `Task<ImageSource>`.
-Similarly, the `GetTextAsync` method retrieves text from the data package, that was stored in the `DataPackage.Text` property, and returns `Task<string>`.
+The `GetImageAsync` method retrieves an image from the data package that was stored in the `DataPackage.Image` property and returns `Task<ImageSource>`.
+Similarly, the `GetTextAsync` method retrieves text from the data package that was stored in the `DataPackage.Text` property and returns `Task<string>`.

 The following example shows a `Drop` event handler that retrieves text from the data package for a `Path`: